agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 Where:

 - controlName is the value of *ValueVariable* parameter in the question.
-- value is the value to set in control´s question label.
+- value is the value to set in controlÂ´s question label.
 Value can be a literal string or HTML content as string.